Back to top

 8. The UK armed forces are consistently failing to meet their own recruitment targets.

-Both the regular armed forces and the reserves have been failing for years to meet their own recruitment targets.
+Both the regular armed forces and the reserves have been failing for years to meet their own recruitment targets

 This is despite misleading recruitment campaigns that give a glamorised image of life in the armed forces, the introduction of events such as Armed Forces Day and increasing numbers of cadet forces in schools.
 The armed forces have become increasingly desperate, for example blaming young people's use of social media for their unwillingness to join the Reserves.
-In January 2018, the army was mocked for a new campaign claiming that gay people and Muslims are welcome in the army.

 The armed forces are now making a point of targeting LGBT+ events such as Pride marches, not only to recruit LGBT people but to pinkwash their image by giving the impression they are inclusive and in favour of human rights.
 This is despite the armed forces' own denial of human rights to their own members, as well as to civilians in countries in which they operate, to say nothing of their providing training to some of the world's worst human rights abusers, such as the regime of Saudi Arabia.